 Looking ahead

 Our analysis provides encouraging evidence that VBC arrangements can drive differential outcomes.
 Looking ahead, we see growing momentum on the move to value—including CMS’s recent commitment to ensure the majority of beneficiaries are under accountable care by 2030.
-Health plans and providers will need to continue to innovate and partner on a range of capabilities to successfully transition from volume to value—including data- and technology-driven insights, operating model and individual incentive opportunities.
+Health plans and providers will need to continue to innovate and partner on a range of capabilities to successfully shift from volume to value—including data- and technology-driven insights, operating model and individual incentive opportunities.

 Add insights to your inbox